X-Ray Pump Probe (XPP)

 • wavelength 1028 nm

-For details and current status of the experimental station contact the station scientist.
+For details and current status of the experimental station contact the Instrument Scientist.

 The XPP endstation is designed for time-resolved pump -- X-ray probe experiments.
 We use optical laser excitation or electrical excitation schemes and study the structural non-equilibrium response of a sample.
 Therefore we routinely use a gated area detector that is synchronized to the single bunch of the BESSY filling pattern, that is, we record data only when a short burst of X-ray photons arrive at the sample.
 With this scheme we are essentially only limited by the length of the X-ray pulses, which is around 80 ps in standard hybrid mode and 15 ps in low-alpha operation mode.
 Using a home-built fast scintillation detector (Scionix) with a commercial photomultiplier tube (Hamamatsu), we are able to obtain 4 ns time resolution in time-correlated photon counting mode and are able to measure simulateneously delays up to 33 μs during one sample scan.
 Static experiments can be performed using a CyberStar detector.